nastanford/KnowledgeBase/KnowledgeBase/Weekly Status/Current.md

 - Law - T4 -
 	- Fixed bugs found with new site.
 (2 Days )
+- UMSON News Feed Issues
+	- Spent some time looking into this issue.
 - Testing AVD Remote Desktop Solution
 	- Searching for any bugs
 	- Searching for missing software or settings